ostegm/dispo-prep-agent/README.md

-# Report mAIstro
+# Depo Prep Agent

-Report mAIstro is an open-source research assistant that helps prepare for legal depositions by analyzing case documents and generating comprehensive deposition outlines.
+Depo Prep Agent is an open-source research assistant that helps prepare for legal depositions by analyzing case documents and generating comprehensive deposition outlines.
 It combines document analysis, semantic search, and structured writing with human oversight.

 Key features:
 - Uses Google's Gemini model for OCR and document chunking